Online Protection for Children

 The answer is simple.
 If you understand the internet and understand what the risks are, there are a number of things you can do that will make your child safer online…

 The following link has a ‘Parents’ Guide to the Internet’.
-From Tuesday 7th February it will include a TV-style programme available for public viewing, taking an entertaining and light-hearted look at what it’s like to bring up children in the online world – featuring practical tips and amusing clips from some surprising sources!
+It includes a TV-style programme available for public viewing, taking an entertaining and light-hearted look at what it’s like to bring up children in the online world – featuring practical tips and amusing clips from some surprising sources!
 Tune in to learn more about what your child is up to online and how you can support them: www.thinkuknow.co.uk/parents

 Facebook requires individuals to be at least 13 years old before they can create an account.
 In some jurisdictions, the age limit may be higher.
 A useful link to the Parental Guide for Facebook is here: www.facebook.com/help/parents